Rigaudon/jsgames2/README.md

 # To do
 - Implement games
 	- Exploding Kittens expansion
-	- Exploding Kittens Sort button
 	- Uno
-		- force player to play card they drew if able
 		- uno button
 	- Pictionary ?
 	- Dominion